 One of the most heart-breaking things Isaac experienced in Yola was meeting 16 children such as Zira who have lost both of their parents in the violence.
 They all come from different communities.
-Most of these children narrowly escaped from the hands of Boko Haram, to now face fear and abandonment.
+Most of these children narrowly escaped from the hands of an extremist group that is located primarily in Northern Nigeria, to now face fear and abandonment.

 Zira continues: “I have been here (in a camp near Yola) two months.
 All my siblings are nowhere to be found.
 I am now alone in the camp, just staying with other children.
 Sometimes we get food but many times we sleep without food or a mat to sleep on.
 God alone will help me.”

 According to Isaac, every evening the children meet in a car park inside the camp and sing songs to the Lord before they disperse to where they sleep, often under the stars.

 Another orphaned child, Tabitha Fogu, told Isaac: “God will not let us down.
 He will come to our rescue.
 We depend on Him.
 Even though we have no parents, by coming together to sing every day, we receive courage and look to God to help us in our difficult situation.